Rose is a full-time freelance writer who also loves exploring with her camera.

 Disney Photography Blog: GEARing up for a Disney Photo Trip

-The second is weight.
-As a DSLR user, you know that many camera bodies and lenses are heavy.
-Adding a 3.5 pound lens to a 1.5 pound camera body means that you're carrying around 5 pounds of camera.
-Choosing a 1.5 or 2 pound lens significantly lowers the weight total.
+- Weight: As a DSLR user, you know that many camera bodies and lenses are heavy.
+Adding a 3.5-pound lens to a 1.5-pound camera body means that you're carrying around 5 pounds of camera.
+Choosing a 1.5- or 2-pound lens significantly lowers the total weight.
 You may decide that it's worth sacrificing a little image quality to save yourself hours and hours of lugging heavy gear.

-Finally, if you're shooting with a DSLR, don't forget to bring a good camera strap.
-I can't tell you how many people I saw walking around the theme parks with a standard issue neck strap that leaves your neck aching after just an hour or two.
+- Camera strap: Don't forget to bring a good camera strap.
+I can't tell you how many people I saw walking around the theme parks with a standard-issue neck strap that leaves your neck aching after just an hour or two.
 Even worse, I saw some people quit using the strap altogether and leave the camera perched on top of a stroller.
 You want to carry your expensive gear comfortably.
 Spend a little more to get a professional strap like a Black Rapid or Joby.
 Whether or not you're a professional photographer, you'll be glad to have it.

-I was very impressed with the Sigma 18-35.
-I can really see why Sigma has gained a reputation for producing high quality lenses in recent years.
+I was very impressed with this lens.
+I can really see why Sigma has gained a reputation for producing high-quality lenses in recent years.
 The 18-35 has a solid build with sturdy construction and internal zooming.
 It doesn't have Image Stabilization (IS), but I had virtually no issues with blurry images, even at night and on dark rides.
-I'm not going to rush out and buy this lens any time soon because I don't have a lot of use for it in my day to day photography routine at home.
+I'm not going to rush out and buy this lens any time soon because I don't have a lot of use for it in my day-to-day photography routine at home.
 However, I highly recommend it to anyone looking for a wide angle lens with low light capability for under $1,000.

 - Rent professional cameras or camera lenses for Canon, Nikon, Sony, Olympus, Leica and Pentax